Mamluk architecture: Decoration

 The decoration of monuments also became more elaborate as the Mamluk period progressed.
-In the Bahri Mamluk period carved stucco was widely used in interiors and on the exterior of brick domes and minarets.
+In the Bahri Mamluk period, carved stucco was widely used in interiors and on the exterior of brick domes and minarets.
 Glass mosaics, while present in early Mamluk monuments, were discontinued in the late Bahri period.
-Ablaq masonry (masonry with alternating layers of coloured stone) was also commonly used and is recorded in some of Baybars' early monuments, such as the Qasr Ablaq (Ablaq Palace) that he built for himself in Damascus (no longer extant).
-Some of the stucco decoration in early monuments appears to be influenced by the stucco decoration of other regions, and may have involved craftsmen recruited or imported from these regions.
+Ablaq masonry (alternating layers of coloured stone) was also commonly used and is recorded in some of Baybars' early monuments, such as the Qasr Ablaq (Ablaq Palace) that he built for himself in Damascus (no longer extant).
+Some of the stucco decoration in early monuments appears to be influenced by the stucco decoration of other regions and may have involved craftsmen recruited or imported from these regions.
 The fine stucco mihrab of the Madrasa of al-Nasir Muhammad, for example, resembles contemporary Iranian stuccowork under the Ilkhanids in artistic centers like Tabriz.
 The rich stuccowork on that same building's minaret, on the other hand, appears to include Andalusi or Maghrebi craftsmanship alongside local Fatimid motifs.

-Over time, especially as stone construction replaced brick, stone carving and colored marble mosaics or paneling became the dominant decorative methods.
-These were used on walls and for the pavement of floors.
+Over time, especially as stone construction replaced brick, stone carving and multi-color marble mosaics became the dominant decorative methods.
+The latter technique was used on walls and for the pavement of floors.
 Influences from the Syrian region and possibly even Venice were evident in these trends.
 The motifs themselves include geometric patterns and vegetal arabesques, along with bands and panels of calligraphy in floriated Kufic, Square Kufic, and Thuluth scripts.
 In religious structures, the mihrab (a concave wall niche symbolizing the direction of prayer) was often the focus of internal decoration.
 The "conch" (concave part) of the mihrab niche was frequently decorated with a radiating "sunrise" motif.
 The "blazon" of the founder was sometimes included in varying locations amongst the decoration, but this was not a consistent feature of all buildings.
 A Mamluk blazon was typically a roundel which contained a calligraphic rendition of the sultan's name and title.

 Wood was used throughout the Mamluk era, although it became harder to procure in the late period.
 Wooden ceilings had painted and gilded decoration that resembled book illumination of the same period.
 Minbars (pulpits), the only major furniture in mosques, were also usually ornate works of wood-carving and inlaid decoration featuring geometric motifs.

-The doors of religious monuments were typically sheeted with bronze which was fashioned into geometric patterns as well.
+The doors of religious monuments were typically sheeted with bronze that was fashioned into geometric patterns as well.
 The richest examples are the doors of the Mosque-Madrasa of Sultan Hasan; those of its entrance were appropriated and moved to al-Mu'ayyad's mosque afterwards, but the doors of the mausoleum, which are also inlaid with floral patterns in silver and gold, remain in their original place.